-- Develop a knowledge and skills assessment for each department, team and person that looks at skills needed, skills possessed, and any gaps.
-It can be useful to do this exercise looking at present day as well as one year from now, 3 years from now, etc.
+- Develop a knowledge and skills assessment for each department, team, and person that looks at skills needed, skills possessed, and any gaps.
+It can be useful to do this exercise looking at present day as well as one year from now, three years from now, etc.

 - Develop a training plan that addresses both organization wide knowledge and skills gaps as well as individual ones.
 In addition to ensuring the knowledge and skills you need are there consider succession planning.
 Is there an employee near retirement who possesses knowledge and skills not present elsewhere in your team?
 If so, is there an employee you can identify to begin acquiring that knowledge and skillset to position you for when the retirement occurs?

 - Think about how you will measure the impact of your training.
 Entrance and exit surveys can be a good way to see how much you have increased an employee’s knowledge and competency over time.
 Also look at other ways to measure impact, for example, a decrease in an error or a common customer complaint.